×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We needed to rent a furnished apartment or home.
 That narrowed down our search to only one decently sized townhouse (rakehaus).
 In hindsight I wished that we had just sucked it up and purchased Ikea furniture to open up our choices.
 The townhouse was ok but I kicked myself for not listening to my gut instinct that one main bathroom for a family of four just wouldn't work for us.
 It didn't.
 And it was a supreme source of frustration because that one bathroom had a shower leak that the owner refused to fix until we moved out and charged us for the repair and cleaning of all the lime buildup.
-That's common in Denmark -- the owners of rentals will charge you for fixing things they should have fixed while you lived there," remarked one expat living in Copenhagen, Denmark.
+That's common in Denmark -- the owners of rentals will charge you for fixing things they should have fixed while you lived there," wrote one member in Copenhagen.

 What is a typical expat home or apartment like in Copenhagen?

 "Apartment, I bought it and this is only since the rental market is very limited.
 Most people "own" some form of apartment here or houses in suburbs.
-The housing market has crashed and so things have loosened up quite a bit but it is still very expensive," remarked one expat living in Copenhagen, Denmark.
+The housing market has crashed and so things have loosened up quite a bit but it is still very expensive," explained one expat living in Copenhagen, Denmark.

 What is the average cost of housing in Copenhagen?